PX4/PX4-Devguide/en/middleware/micrortps.md

 - The *Client* is PX4 middleware daemon process that runs on the flight controller.
 It subscribes to uORB topics published by other PX4 components and sends any updates to the *Agent* (via a UART or UDP port).
 It also receives messages from the *Agent* and publishes them as uORB message on PX4.
 - The *Agent* runs as a daemon process on an offboard computer.
 It watches for uORB update messages from the *Client* and (re)publishes them over RTPS.
 It also subscribes to "uORB" RTPS messages from other RTPS applications and forwards them to the *Client*.
 - The *Agent* and *Client* are connected via a serial link (UART) or UDP network.
 The uORB information is [CDR serialized](https://en.wikipedia.org/wiki/Common_Data_Representation) for sending (*CDR serialization* provides a common format for exchanging serial data between different platforms).
-- The *Agent* and any *Fast-RTPS* applications are connected via UDP, and may be on the same or another device.
+- The *Agent* and any *FastRTPS* applications are connected via UDP, and may be on the same or another device.
 In a typical configuration they will both be on the same system (e.g. a development computer, Linux companion computer or compute board), connected to the *Client* over a Wifi link or via USB.

 ## Architectural overview for a ROS2/ROS application pipeline

 <!--![basic example flow](../../assets/middleware/micrortps/architecture_ros.png)-->

 ROS2 has been developed on top of the DDS/RTPS, which is what composes its middleware.
 This same middleware serves as the end-to-end architecture for plugging different applications that rely on distributed discovery, serialization and QoS control over the transportation layer.
+So, since RTPS is the ROS2 native communications middleware, this makes it easy to integrate with PX4.

-So one is able to publish and subscribe to uORB data from PX4 using ROS2 (and ROS1 if using the [`ros1_bridge`](https://github.com/ros2/ros1_bridge), it just needs to create it's own listener our advertiser nodes in the respective frameworks.
-The only consideration to take into account is that the msg types, headers and source files being used on both client and agent side (and consequently, on the ROS side) need to be the same and generated from the same IDL (Interface Description Language).
+So one is able to publish and subscribe to uORB data using ROS2, it just needs to create a listener and/or advertiser ROS nodes.
+ROS1 integration with is also supported via the [ros1_bridge](https://github.com/ros2/ros1_bridge).
+It should be taken into account that the message types, headers and source files being used on both client and agent side (and consequently, on the ROS nodes) need to be the same and generated from the same IDL (Interface Description Language) files.

 ## Code generation

-### Code generation for ROS-independent applications
+### ROS-independent applications

 All the code needed to create, build and use the bridge is automatically generated when the PX4 Firmware is compiled.